 I hope this blog post has opened your eyes to the wide-reaching reasons to consider a purple team exercise, and thank you for reading!

-Max is a lead member of JUMPSEC’s red team, delivering adversarial simulation projects such as red and purple team engagements.
+As Head of adversarial simulation, Max leads the team, delivering adversarial simulation projects such as red and purple team engagements.